 It's no surprise that many visitors make it a point to go to Beverly Hills with the hopes of seeing celebrities, and map-sellers like the cheerful guy above want to help... well, kind of.

-Take it from me, the maps he's hawking are less than accurate.
-I bought one and tried it, then went home and did some research.
+Here's the scoop: the maps he's hawking are less than accurate.
 At best, the map may lead you to places where stars used to live.
 At the worst, it may be totally wrong.

 To get a look at more Beverly Hills neighborhoods with a tour guide who really knows their stuff, meet the Beverly Hills Trolley at Rodeo Drive and Payton.
 A small fee is charged and their hours are on their website.
 This tour is more fun and informative than the sometimes-schlocky tours that leave from Hollywood Boulevard and less expensive, too.